mcliment/miniprofiler-glimpse-plugin/README.md

 Support
 -------

-Just create an issue here on GitHub, send me a message or fork the project and send me a pull request.
+Create an issue here on GitHub, send me a message or fork the project and send me a pull request.